Find out how feeling queasy can actually keep you and your baby safe.

-A recent British study is the latest to contend that how much nausea a pregnant woman experiences may depend on how nutritiously she eats.
+A British study concluded that how much nausea a pregnant woman experiences may depend on how nutritiously she eats.
 University of Liverpool scientists analyzed 56 studies on morning sickness and found that symptoms were linked to higher intake of sugars, sweeteners, alcohol, caffeine and meat and to lower consumption of cereals.

 This study supports other research on what is known as "gestational food aversion."
 The idea is that pregnant women may avoid certain foods because of nausea and thus protect the fetus from potentially unhealthy substances.
 For example, before the invention of refrigeration, meat often carried harmful bacteria.
 Thus, women may be genetically programmed to be sensitive to meat during pregnancy.
 Likewise, alcohol is known to be toxic to a fetus.